Nicanor Parra: The Anti-Poet Poet

 when in fact, we are the Earth's"

-Nicanor Parra died on January 23rd of this year, aged 103.
+Nicanor Parra died on January 23rd of 2018, aged 103.
 A long and accomplished life, worthy to be remembered as inspiration, for those who’ve decided to travel through the arts road, as well as for those who see in his work a reflection of their own lives.

 Epitaph (Free Translation)